 Urban and Regional Planning

-It refers especially to the complex interaction and interdependency between human activities and the physical environment, as well as to institutional contexts and societal processes on different scales that affect the social, economic and environmental conditions for urban and regional development.
+It refers primarily to the complex interaction and interdependency between human activities and the physical environment, as well as to institutional contexts and societal processes on different scales that affect the social, economic and environmental conditions for urban and regional development.

-Urban and Regional Planning combines elements of social, technical and natural sciences, and the humanities.
+Urban and Regional Planning combines elements of social, technical and natural sciences and the humanities.
 This interdisciplinary approach is applied in the analysis of complex relations between economic, social and physical aspects of urban and regional development.
 It includes studies of urban and regional change, prerequisites for public and private strategies and actions, and the understanding of planning and decision-making processes based on a systems approach and the application of quantitative and qualitative methods.

 The increasingly complex economic, social and physical process of change at all levels of society, from the global level to the local level, calls for expertise in the analysis and management of the dynamics of society.
 The ultimate role of an urban and regional planner is to contribute to creating the conditions for an enhanced quality of life, fulfilling the aims of efficiency and democracy and meeting the challenges of sustainable development.
 More specifically, the urban and regional planner works in collaborative contexts analysing, synthesising and coordinating complex planning issues and processes related to housing, transport, natural and cultural heritage, health, safety, retail and services.
 The planner brings together different perspectives and communicates the outcomes of planning considerations.